anna099/hegel/self-consciousness/3-stoicism-skepticism.md

 limited and dependent sense.
 As Harris describes them, 'Being human, they both think, but they think finitely, and in *Vorstellungen* [representations].
-Their thoughts have external referents, and are not the comprehensive grasping of completely intellectual contents (the Under­ standing's concept of Force was the first "pure thought" that we had to deal with)'.[^55] That is to say, free thought -- which is precisely what the stoic practices -- operates not 'according to representations or shapes but rather in *concepts*, which is to
+Their thoughts have external referents, and are not the comprehensive grasping of completely intellectual contents (the Understanding's concept of Force was the first "pure thought" that we had to deal with)'.[^55] That is to say, free thought -- which is precisely what the stoic practices -- operates not 'according to representations or shapes but rather in *concepts*, which is to